BerndiVader/MythicDenizenAddon/readme.md

   - context.targettype = returns NONE for no targetskill, ENTITY for entitytarget or LOCATION for locationtarget
   - context.trigger = dEntity of trigger

-  - the event is fired if mythicmobs find the skill named "dskill"
+  - the event is fired if mythicmobs run the skill named "dskill"

 ```
 Example: